carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 export HOROVOD_GPU_BROADCAST=NCCL
 conda env create --prefix $ENV_PREFIX --file environment.yml --force
 ~~~

-By default Horovod will try and build extensions for all detected frameworks.
-See the Horovod
-documentation on environment variables for the details on additional environment variables that
-can be set prior to building Horovod.
+{: .language-bash}

 > ## Wrap complex Conda environment builds in a script!
 >
 > In order to enhance reproducibiity of your complex Conda build, I typically wrap commands into a
 > shell script called `create-conda-env.sh`.
 Running the shell script will set the Horovod build
-> variables, create the Conda environment, activate the Conda environment, and built JupyterLab
+> variables, create the Conda environment, activate the Conda environment, and build JupyterLab
-> with any additional extensions.
+> with any additional extensions as specified in a `postBuild` script.
 >
 > ~~~
 > #!/bin/bash --login